2001:

 a military prison, and a Federal Bureau of Prisons federal prison) the film's grand debut actually takes place

 on Alcatraz Island (today an historical site).
-The Rock wil generally be released June 7.
+The Rock will be generally released June 7.

 2010: